 Moral of the story: a mistake that your boss hasn’t seen is a mistake that doesn’t exist.

 2.2.
-Generalize failures, point finger at external circumstances
+Generalize failures, “blame shift” on external circumstances

 Imagine your boss or the program manager asks you the following: